NickEntin/AFAddressBookManager/README.md

 AFAddressBookManager
 ====================

-Get contacts from iOS Address Book by their phone numbers.
+Get contacts from iOS Address Book by their phone numbers and email addresses.
 Works on iOS 6+.

 ## Installation